shfty-webos/dynamic-dash-template/README.md

 dynamic-dash-template
 =====================

-A basic template for enyo2 notifications utilising LunaCE's Dynamic Dashboard Height API.
+A basic template for enyo2 notifications utilising the LunaCE Dynamic Dashboard Height API.